DESE Research

-DESE Research, Inc., is a veteran-owned, small-business firm conducting theoretical and analytical research services in the fields of Defense, Energy, Space, and Environment.
-DESE was formed in 1982 by former U.S. Army civil-service executive Dr. Wallace (Wally) Kirkpatrick.
-In addition to research accomplishments, DESE is recognized for high ethical standards and leadership in community services.
+DESE Research, Inc., is a veteran-owned, small-business firm conducting Theoretical and Analytical Research Services in the fields of Defense, Energy, Space, and Environment.
+DESE was formed in 1982 by former U.S. Army Civil-Service Executive Dr. Wallace E. Kirkpatrick.
+In Addition to Research Accomplishments, DESE is recognized for high Ethical Standards and Leadership in Community Services.

 Locations

 Corporate headquarters and primary operations are in the Cummings Research Park, Huntsville, Alabama.
 The firm also has offices serving Washington, D.C. and Leavenworth, Kansas.